torrinworx/Bitorch/README.md

 - **Practical Blockchain Use**: Unlike many crypto projects filled with speculative and profit-driven motives, our blockchain implementation is strictly practical.
 It's all about fair compensation and transparency in transactions, not about creating another speculative asset.
 - **Efficiency Over Speculation**: We're choosing a consensus mechanism that is lightweight and efficient.
 This means moving away from Proof of Work (PoW), which is computationally heavy, towards more sustainable alternatives like Proof of Stake (PoS) or Delegated Proof of Stake (DPoS).
 These are less resource-intensive and more suited to our goal of maintaining a functional, efficient system.
 - **Implementation Challenge**: The challenge lies in adapting or developing a blockchain system that preserves the privacy and security strengths of Monero, while ensuring it doesn’t hinder the computational performance needed for AI model execution.
 We're committed to making this technology work for the project's goals, not the other way around.
 - **Purpose-Driven Design**: It's crucial for us to facilitate a value exchange system that’s devoid of the typical 'crypto craze'.
-Users and nodes contributing hardware to the network need a reliable way to transact, ensuring fair compensation and verification of model outputs, without falling into the pitfalls of the speculative crypto world.
+Users and peers contributing hardware to the network need a reliable way to transact, ensuring fair compensation and verification of model outputs, without falling into the pitfalls of the speculative crypto world.

 Our approach is grounded in creating a blockchain system that serves the project’s needs: efficient, fair, and practical.
 We are committed to steering clear of the profit-seeking and often unsustainable practices seen in much of the cryptocurrency space.

-Crucial for users and nodes on the network contributing hardware need to be able to exchange value, users need to pay the nodes that are involved in this system, and a system needs to be in place to veryify that the nodes are producing the output of the models the users pay for.
+Crucial for users and peers on the network contributing hardware need to be able to exchange value, users need to pay the peers that are involved in this system, and a system needs to be in place to veryify that the peers are producing the output of the models the users pay for.

 ## 4. Security System:
-- **Function**: The security system incorporates dedicated nodes (Security Nodes) tasked with verifying the safety and integrity of models being distributed across the network.
-These nodes are essential for maintaining the trustworthiness and reliability of the distributed AI models.
+- **Function**: The security system incorporates dedicated peers (Security Peers) tasked with verifying the safety and integrity of models being distributed across the network.
+These peers are essential for maintaining the trustworthiness and reliability of the distributed AI models.
-- **Model Verification**: Security nodes implement robust verification mechanisms, including antivirus scanners and other security protocols, to scrutinize the models for malicious code.
+- **Model Verification**: Security peers implement robust verification mechanisms, including antivirus scanners and other security protocols, to scrutinize the models for malicious code.
 Additionally, they might run models in isolated, controlled environments (sandboxes) to test for any suspicious behavior.
-- **Incentives for Security Nodes**: Operators of security nodes are rewarded for their crucial role in safeguarding the network.
+- **Incentives for Security Peers**: Operators of security peers are rewarded for their crucial role in safeguarding the network.
 This incentivization ensures that maintaining high security standards is a priority and attracts participants who are willing to allocate resources to this task.
-- **Activation Protocol**: Security nodes are particularly active during the initial phases of model addition, upload, or seeding.
+- **Activation Protocol**: Security peerss are particularly active during the initial phases of model addition, upload, or seeding.
 They perform thorough checks on new models before these models are cleared for wider distribution.
 This protocol ensures that only clean, non-malicious models enter the network.
 - **Continuous Monitoring and Updates**: To keep up with evolving security threats, the security system will require regular updates to its threat detection capabilities.
 Continuous monitoring and real-time analysis of models help in quickly identifying and mitigating any emergent risks.
 - **Implementation Challenge**: Developing a robust and efficient security system that can handle the complexity and scale of distributed AI models without significantly impacting the network's performance.
 Balancing security with usability and ensuring that the security measures do not create bottlenecks or false positives is crucial.

-Crucial for users to trust nodes and new seeders and modeles.
+Crucial for users to trust peers and new seeders and modeles.

 ## 5. A Simple, All-Inclusive Server and GUI:
 - **Function**: The focus of this component is to ensure ease of use and accessibility.
-The system aims to enable any user to set up a node effortlessly, whether they are tech-savvy or not.
+The system aims to enable any user to set up a peer effortlessly, whether they are tech-savvy or not.
 The goal is to make participation in the network as seamless as possible.
 - **Straightforward Setup Process**: Users can download a setup file compatible with a wide range of devices.
-The installation process will guide them through configuring the type of node they wish to operate, whether it's for seeding, running AI models, transaction processing, or security verification.
+The installation process will guide them through configuring the type of peer they wish to operate, whether it's for seeding, running AI models, transaction processing, or security verification.
 - **User-Friendly GUI**: The Graphical User Interface (GUI) will be intuitive and straightforward, catering to users with varying levels of technical expertise.
 It should provide clear options and guidance on how to participate in the network and use the services.
 - **Mandatory Contribution Mechanism**: To foster a community-driven model, users looking to utilize services like ChatGPT will be required to contribute to the network.
 This can be achieved through various means such as seeding, processing parts of the model, or participating in the blockchain transactions.
 - **Token-Based Usage Model**: The access to and usage of AI services will be directly linked to the tokens in a user's wallet.
 Running out of tokens while using services necessitates further contribution to the network, either through additional seeding, computational contributions, or purchasing tokens/receiving them from other wallets.
 This creates a sustainable ecosystem where usage and contribution are balanced.